AymennX/AymennX/README.md

 </div>

-## Yeah you heard that right, i code from time to time and i'm fluent in python, cause i love doing random projects out of the box, well you've met Aymen, that's me !
+## Yeah you heard that right, i code from time to time and i'm fluent in python & C, cause i love doing random projects out of the box, well you've met Aymen, that's me !